-Next, to know whether mRNA levels of IgM H- and L-chains change in HDAC2(-/-) during cultivation, we carried out RT-PCR using appropriate primers specific for chicken IgM H- and L-chains on total RNAs prepared from six HDAC2(-/-) mutant clones, all of which were cultivated for 7 days as the early (E) stage, 33 days as the middle (M) stage and 64 days as the late (L) stage and DT40 cells (W) as control (Fig. 4-1D).
+Next, to know whether mRNA levels of IgM H- and L-chains change in HDAC2(-/-) during cultivation, we carried out RT-PCR using appropriate primers specific for chicken IgM H- and L-chains on total RNAs prepared from the six HDAC2(-/-) mutant clones, all of which were cultivated for 7 days as the early (E) stage, 33 days as the middle (M) stage and 64 days as the later (L) stage and from DT40 cells (W) as a control (Fig. 4-1D).
 As described previously [1, 2, Chaps.
-2 and 3], primers IgM Hc, IgM Hs plus IgM Hm and IgM L could detect specifically whole, secreted plus membrane-bound forms of IgM H-chain mRNA and IgM L-chain mRNA, respectively.
-As control β-actin was used, since its mRNA level was usually kept constant in the range of approximately 85 ~ 110% of wild-type value (in DT40 cells) at the early (E; 7 days), middle (M; 33 days) and late (L; 64 days) stages in these six mutant clones.
-The levels of whole and secreted forms of IgM H-chain mRNA were drastically increased at the early (E) stage in all of six mutant clones compared with those in DT40 cells.
-Thereafter, accumulated levels of these two type mRNAs in all of the mutant clones were considerably decreased at the middle (M) stage and dramatically decreased at the late (L) stage to very close levels in DT40 cells.
-On the other hand, as a whole the level of membrane-bound form of IgM H-chain mRNA insignificantly changed in five mutant clones (cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) during cultivation, but fairly reduced via the middle (M) to late (L) stages to be about 50% in mutant clone cl.2-1.
-In addition, in all of six mutant clones the level of IgM L-chain mRNA changed very slightly or remained unchanged at any cultivation stages.
+2 and 3], primers IgM Hc, IgM Hs plus IgM Hm and IgM L were specific for whole, secreted plus membrane-bound forms of IgM H-chain mRNA and IgM L-chain mRNA, respectively. β-actin was used as a control, since its mRNA level was usually kept constant in the range of approximately 85-110% of wild-type value (in DT40 cells) at the early (E; 7 days), middle (M; 33 days) and later (L; 64 days) stages in these six mutant clones.
+The levels of whole and secreted forms of IgM H-chain mRNA were drastically increased at the early (E) stage in all of the six mutant clones compared with those in DT40 cells.
+Thereafter, the increased levels of these two type mRNAs in all of the mutant clones were considerably decreased at the middle (M) stage and dramatically decreased at the later (L) stage to very close levels as in DT40 cells.
+On the other hand, as a whole the level of membrane-bound form of IgM H-chain mRNA insignificantly changed in five mutant clones (cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) during cultivation, but fairly reduced through the middle (M) to later (L) stages to about 50% in mutant clone cl.2-1.
+In addition, in all of the six mutant clones the level of IgM L-chain mRNA changed very slightly or remained unchanged at any cultivation stages.

-Accumulated protein levels of IgM H- and L-chains caused by the HDAC2-deficiency are dramatically and gradually reduced in HDAC2(-/-) mutants during continuous cultivation
+Increased protein levels of IgM H- and L-chains caused by the HDAC2-deficiency are dramatically and gradually reduced in HDAC2(-/-) DT40 mutants during continuous cultivation